-Now, the first thing you should be aware of when planning a weight lost diet is how much calories your body requires to function normally without gaining or losing weight.
-To know your base line, you can use the Harris Benedict equation to calculate your rough estimate.
+Now, the first thing you should be aware of when planning a weight loss diet is how much calories your body requires to function normally without gaining or losing weight.
+To know your baseline, you can use the Harris-Benedict equation to calculate your rough estimate.
 Each person is different, so keep in mind that you might have to adjust and experiment a little bit.

 Harris Benedict equation for BMR (Basal Metabolic Rate):